 Yes we are pet friendly.
 As long as they are on a leash they are welcome on the ferry and on the island.

-You will pay for your kayak/paddle board at the gift shop and take the passenger ferry to the island.
-Upon arrival at the island you will be issued your kayak/paddle board.
-Kayak’s and paddle boards are only authorized in the area 100 yards from the island shoreline between Williams Landing and the East Channel Lighthouse (approx. 5 miles each way).
+You will pay for your kayak at the gift shop and take the passenger ferry to the island.
+Upon arrival at the island you will be issued your kayak.
+Kayak’s are only authorized in the area 100 yards from the island shoreline between Williams Landing and the East Channel Lighthouse (approx. 5 miles each way).
 This is not a guided tour./p>

 Yes, reservations are required between Memorial Day and Columbus Day for all designated campsites on the island except for Cobble Cove, Flat Rock, and Muskrat Point which are first come, first served.
 To make reservations or check campground availability, please go to www.recreation.gov or call (877) 444-6777.
 Random camping is allowed on the island, provided the rules of random camping are followed.